Abratexz/Library-System/README.md

+**PART OR SOFTWARE ENGINEER AND WEB DEVELOPMENT PROJECT**

 **Library System**

 Overview
 The Library System project is a web-based application designed to manage and streamline library operations.
-Built with a combination of JavaScript, EJS, HTML, and CSS, the project offers a user-friendly interface for managing books, members, and lending transactions.
+Built with a combination of JavaScript, EJS, HTML, and CSS, for managing books, members, and lending transactions.
 It also includes SQL scripts to help set up the required database schema.

 **Features**
 Book and Member Management: